-- Promote high quality timber production in Moray - Promote the planting of a wide range of coniferous species to help to diversify and expand the timber market
+- Promote high quality timber production in Moray alongside environmental and social benefits. - Promote the planting of a wide range of productive species to help support sustainability and expansion of the forest industry in Moray.

-With replanting a condition of a felling license and high levels of felling in recent years and forthcoming years due to the maturity of the forests in Moray, planting and associated employment will continue to stay strong.
+With replanting a condition of a felling licence and high levels of felling in recent years and forthcoming years due to the maturity of the forests in Moray, planting and associated employment will continue to stay strong.
 It is projected that there will be a growing demand for timber in the longer term for use in buildings and amenity as well as renewable energy heating.

-Future demand should be strengthened by planting a wide range of coniferous species in silvicultural mixes, e.g. Douglas Fir, Norway Spruce, Lawson Cypress, Western Red Cedar, Western Hemlock, Siberian Spruce and European Sliver Fir.
+Future demand should be strengthened by planting a wide range of productive species in silvicultural mixes.
 Such diversification will help to increase resilience to pests and tree disease and give the Moray Nurseries opportunities to diversify the range of planting stock they can offer, both to Moray and wider markets.
 Through research and development markets for new products that resist or counter disease could also be gained.